adeeweller/adeeweller.github.io/_posts/2022-06-10-sublime_setup.md

 ## Setting up R with Sublime

-Sublime can be an nice alternative to RStudio, especially when writing multi-format articles.
-While the visualizations may not be as immediately accessible (for instance, there is no variable viewer in the corner of the screen), it can also be less distracting.
+Sublime can be an nice alternative to RStudio, especially when writing multi-format articles or working in both R and LaTeX simultaneously.
+While the visualizations may not be as immediately accessible (for instance, there is no variable viewer in the corner of the screen, like there is in RStudio), it can also be less distracting.
 Further, all the data remains easily accessible, and when simulateously writing in LaTeX, everything is in the same application.
 Again, for someone with a short attention span, the less distractions the better.

+Let's start with a blank .R file in Sublime.
+Open a file and save it as "file.R" -- this let's Sublime know you are working on an R file and it will automate some of the commands.

-To set up R with Sublime, we first need to install the appropriate packages.
+To set up R within Sublime, we need to install the appropriate packages.
 Again, open the Command Package and search 'install.'
-Now, '**Package Controll: Install Package**' should be the first option.
+Now, '**Package Control: Install Package**' should be the first option.
 Select it and hit enter.
 This may take a moment.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/install_package_control2.jpg "Installing Packages"){: .align-center}